BuidlGuidl/event-wallet/README.md

 - **Receive tokens**
   At this screen, attendees get a QR code to show to other users for easier token transfers.
 When another wallet user scans this QR code, a transfer preloads with the QR address as the recipient of the transfer.

-      They can also review all the transfers made to them so far.
+  They can also review all the token transfers received so far.

   ![Receive tokens](https://github.com/Pabl0cks/event-wallet/assets/55535804/47ad8982-333f-494c-9e3f-92a0c83e487c)

 - **Send tokens**
-  Here you can make transfers by manually entering the address and the amount of tokens you want to send, or you can scan another attendee's or merchant QR to preload their address.
+  Here you can make token transfers to others wallet.
+You can manually input the address and the amount of tokens you want to send, or you can scan another attendee's or merchant QR to preload their address.

   You can also review the history of transfers you have sent.

   ![Send tokens](https://github.com/Pabl0cks/event-wallet/assets/55535804/47ad8982-333f-494c-9e3f-92a0c83e487c)